-This is the report on measures required for exceedances of the TV for Ni within the South Wales non-agglomeration zone identified within the 2016 UK air quality assessment.
+This is the report on measures required for exceedances of the TV for Ni within the South Wales non-agglomeration zone identified within the 2019 UK air quality assessment.
 Exceedances within this zone were identified on the basis of model data.
 Model results on a 1 km x 1 km grid resolution provided supplementary information for the assessment in addition to the results from fixed monitoring stations.
 Fine scale modelling on a 20 m x 20 m grid resolution located around an identified industrial source provided a more detailed local assessment.
-This exceedance was reported via e-Reporting dataflow G3 on attainment and Air Pollution in the UK4.
+This exceedance was reported via e-Reporting dataflow G3 on attainment for the compliance assessment in 2019 when the UK was a member state and Air Pollution in the UK4.